 Fighting Jackets: These may be used with light to heavy applications

 Regardless of the harness type, a fishing belt is essential when a harness is used.
 The belt is imperative because the rod has to be anchored.
-Harnesses feature adjustable straps to allow the angler to snap the reel snap eyes to the harness, and then adjust the angle of the rod, the swivel gimbal belts provide an added advantage when making adjustments.
+Harnesses feature adjustable straps to allow the angler to snap the reel strap eyes to the harness and then adjust the angle of the rod, the swivel gimbal belts provide an added advantage when making adjustments.